PingleSlayer/ChessGPT/README.md

 ## Training Plan and Data Collection

 ### Overview
 This project aims to help create a versatile chess Language Model (LLM) capable of various tasks, from basic chess understanding to advanced tutoring.
 The plan outlines training levels, tasks, data collection, and model releases.
+I believe the techniques used in this project will be applicable in many different specialized models.

 ### Levels
 There will be several stages of training that will use very different kinds of data.
 We can differentiate the following stages: